Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_choosing.md

 In practice the torque will drop off sooner than this because of the back emf caused by motion, and because the above doesn't allow for the winding resistance.
 Low inductance motors also have low back emf due to rotation.

 What this means is that if we want to achieve high speeds, we need low inductance motors and high supply voltage.
-The maximum recommended supply voltage for Duet 2 WiFi/Ethernet is 25V, for Duet 2 Maestro is 28V, and for Duet 3 is 32V.
+For the maximum recommended supply voltage, see the board specification pages for your Duet mainboards, expansion and tool boards.

 ## Resistance and rated voltage